nrs-org/novelslop/content/vol_01/chap_08.typ

   it already..."_

   There, she saw her two "friends" packing up their stuff.
 Her gaze was met with Uta's, who made a small beckoning signal to invite Mona by.
+What a relief, huh?

   The two invited Mona out for a light "after-school meal", whatever that might mean.
 Mona, clearly interested in the whole ordeal, joined